Chasing Down Insomnia with Two Foods

 Eureka!

-There is also a psychological element for me regarding coconut milk.
-I don’t consume dairy, but coconut milk reminds me of that milk-before-bed theory and it’s just so creamy and soothing to drink.
-The inflammatory effects of dairy (for me at least) are also non-existent with coconut milk, so my body is not up at night reacting to that.
+I don’t consume dairy, and coconut milk does make me think of that recommended ritual of milk-before-bed, and it’s just so creamy and soothing to drink.
+And without the inflammatory effects of dairy (for me at least).

 Give it a try.
 If this doesn’t work, there is always counting sheep :)